top of page

 IV Pole Buddies

-Since Risha had to drag an IV pole everywhere she went, whether next to her bed at home or through hospital hallways, she and my mom came up with the idea of the IVY BUDDY, a small sock puppet to keep her IV company.
-Soon, students and kids began making their own IVY BUDDIES at fundraising events, and we sent these comforting little companions to other children in hospitals as well.
+Since Risha had to drag an IV pole everywhere she went, whether next to her bed at home or through hospital hallways, she and my mom came up with the idea of the IV BUDDY, a small sock puppet to keep her IV company.
+Soon, students and kids began making their own IV BUDDIES at fundraising events, and we sent these comforting little companions to other children in hospitals as well.

 Make-A-Wish